-As for veneer, the thin decorative wood layer which covers many IKEA items such as the BILLY, EXPEDIT, GALANT, MALM, Bob from Fortune Restoration has volunteered an article on the correct preparation and painting tips for veneer.
-Follow the steps and you should turn up alright at the end.
+Bob from Fortune Restoration has volunteered an article on the correct preparation and painting tips for painting veneer furniture.
+Follow the steps, and your veneer painting project should turn up all right.

-Painting Guide: Easy to follow tip on how to paint veneer finish
+Painting Guide: Easy-to-follow tips on how to paint veneer furniture

 Liquid dish soap

-Paint (use oil-based paint or latex, do not mix oil paints with water, such pain doesn’t stick to the surface for long)
+Paint (use oil-based paint or latex; do not mix oil paints with water, as such paint will not stick to the surface for long)

-Repairing any cracks and damage, and cleaning it well
+Step 1: Repair any cracks and damage and clean it well

-It’s easy to say – cracked veneer cannot be fixed.
-But all problems with veneer need to be fixed before painting.
-Small damages can be secured with wood glue, while cracked area can be replaced with new piece of veneer.
-After all the gluing, clean the surface with warm water to remove dust, grim and grease on the surface.
+After all the gluing, clean the surface with warm water to remove dust, grime, and grease on the surface.
 If plain water doesn’t provide desirable results, you can use a few drops of dish soap in water.
-Do ensure that the crack and little damages you had repaired do not peel off.
+Ensure the crack and little damages you had repaired do not peel off.
 If you sense a problem, halt your cleaning process and fix the damage on priority.

-Painting veneer isn’t difficult but it can be more time consuming than painting wood.
-The key to perfect veneer painting rests in the preparation.
-If you do not prepare veneer surface properly before painting, the paint wouldn’t stick as desired and it will peel off very quickly, so just keep a check.
+Painting veneer furniture isn’t difficult but can be more time-consuming than painting wooden furniture.
+The key to perfect veneer painting rests in preparation.
+If you do not prepare the veneer surface properly before your paint job, the paint won’t stick as desired, and it will peel off very quickly, so don’t skip the prep.

-Bob Fortune is a professional writer & worked as a Customer Service at Fortune Restoration.
-Fortune Restoration is one of the best companies in Chicago for providing Services like Painting, Restoration services for residential homeowners from Hyde Park to Lincoln Park.
-Connect Fortune Restoration at Twitter, Facebook & Pinterest.
+About the Author Bob Fortune is a professional writer & worked as a Customer Service at Fortune Restoration.
+Fortune Restoration is one of Chicago’s best companies for painting and restoration services for residential homeowners from Hyde Park to Lincoln Park.